 Probably one of the most common New Year’s resolution is to lead a healthier lifestyle and to lose weight.
 These noble goals are however often abandoned after seemingly pointless hours of working out in a gym.
-Burning calories with cross-country skiing is a true alternative, and if you go through this 5 minutes read, you’ll know why.
+Cross-country skiing is a true alternative for weight loss and burning calories, and if you go through this 5 minutes read, you’ll know why.

 5 Reasons Why Burning Calories Cross-Country Skiing is Better